waipangsze/Monte_Carlo/Classical_Monte_Carlo/README.md

 - H = -J \sum_{i,j} S_i S_j, J>0 and ferro case
 - To select randomly a site, flip this spin and add it into a cluster C.
 - To find all neighbors of this site except on cluster C, activate it by P = max{0, 1-exp(2 \beta J S_i S_j}
+- if activate, then flip this neighbor and put it into cluster C.
+- to find out all possible neighbors